department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/research/rainbows-team-686-analysis/readme.md

 #### Session 1 April 2018
 [Source Docs for Research Conducted April 2018](https://github.com/department-of-veterans-affairs/vets.gov-team/tree/master/Products/Disability/Declare%20Dependent%20686/Design/Usability%20Research%20April%202018)

 Usibility testing was conducted using static prototypes of the Vets.gov implementation of the 21-686c form.
-There is evidence of three participants.
+There is evidence of five participants.
 A Conversation Guide and verbatim notes exist but no formal Readout or Analysis document.
 There is an "Outstanding Questions" doc that does include findings regarding participant sentiment and usability.
 #### Session 2 June 2018
 [Source Docs for Research Conducted June 2018](https://github.com/department-of-veterans-affairs/vets.gov-team/tree/master/Products/Disability/Declare%20Dependent%20686/Design/Usability%20Research%20June%202018)